Ana-Mirza/TCP-Client-Server-Application/README.md

            stored in memory at a time and when the last client received the message, the memory for the structure is freed

-For subscribe and unsubscribed commands, the clinet sends the message to the server to save it internally, then prints a message.
+For subscribe and unsubscribed commands, the client sends the message to the server to save it internally, then prints a message.
 For the exit command, the clinet simply exits.